Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: The dynamics at a trefoil parameter

+\begin{remark} Another family of flows having a return map given by the Arnold cat map was considered by Birman and Williams in \cite{BirmanWilliams2}.
+There, the family of flows are transverse not only to one cross section but to an entire two dimensional fibration of the space.
+Similar to our situation, the set of periodic orbits of any flow in this family contains, up to isotopy, the set of all orbits corresponding to the cat map (which is remarkably all possible knots in $S^3$ \cite{ghrist1997AllLinks}). \end{remark}

+\begin{proof}[Proof of Corolary \ref{cor:modular}] Every closed orbit on the Lorenz template, and therefore in the extended geometric model $X_1$ is, as a knot, a closed geodesic on the modular surface, except the two trivial orbits that are the template boundaries \cite{Ghys:KnotsDynamics}, or the trivial Hopf orbits in the extended model \cite{BonattiPinsky2021}.
+By the proof of Theorem~\ref{thm: periodic orbit isotopic}, every such knot is also a periodic orbit for the Lorenz equation at a trefoil parameter, that exists by Theorem \ref{thm: Trefoil existence} (whether or not this parameter is beyond the Hopf bifurcation curve). \end{proof}

-\begin{remark} Giving a full analytical solution to Smale's 14th problem will require a way to prove the nonexistence of attracting periodic orbits for the Lorenz equations, showing the above symbolic partition is generating.
+\begin{remark} Giving a full analytical solution to Smale's 14th problem will require a way to prove the nonexistence of attracting periodic orbits for the Lorenz equations, showing the $A_1,\,A_2$ symbolic partition is generating.
 This seems to be hard as it is a local phenomenon that cannot be obstructed topologically.
-It is numerically observed that there are parameters for which such orbit appear, but at $\rho$ values of about $100$ and above. \end{remark}
+Furthermore, it is observed numerically that there are parameters for which such orbits do appear, but at $\rho$ values of about $100$ and above, while trefoil parameters appear for much lower $\rho$ values as well. \end{remark}